chitch-clgx/technical-writing-sample-portfolio/user-guide-sample.md

+### Writing Sample: User Guide Excerpt

+* **Topic:** Assigning Orders to Staff Using Rule Profiles
+* **Audience:** Platform users who process and assign orders to external vendors.
+* **Goal:** To explain how to use "mixed configurations" within a rule profile to automate order assignment for some clients while allowing manual assignment for others.

 # Rule Profile Settings: Mixed Configurations

 An effective order assignment process often requires a blend of automation and manual control.
 By using a mixed configuration, you can set up a single **Admin Rule Profile** to automatically assign orders from some clients while allowing staff to manually assign orders from others.